What is wscript.exe?

 Cyber criminals use names of various legitimate processes/files to disguise malicious files.
-A couple examples of files that could also be used to disguise malware are csrss.exe, msfeedssync.exe and gwx.exe.
-We recommend to make sure that detected files are real threats and only then to remove them.
-Otherwise it might lead to loss of legitimate files that belong to the operating system.
+Some examples of files that could also be used to disguise malware are csrss.exe, msfeedssync.exe, and gwx.exe.
+Be sure that any detected files are genuine threats, and only then remove them, otherwise this might lead to loss of legitimate operating system files.

 How did wscript.exe infiltrate my computer?

 There is more than one way to distribute/proliferate malicious files and programs.
 Frequently, cyber criminals use spam campaigns, fake software updaters, trojans, software 'cracking' tools, or untrustworthy software download sources.

 Fake software update tools infect systems by downloading and installing malicious programs rather than installing updates, or by exploiting bugs/flaws of installed and outdated software.
 Trojans are malicious programs.
 To cause any damage, however, they must already be installed.
 Once installed, they cause download and installation of malware.

 Activation ('cracking') tools are programs that allow users to illegally bypass activation of software free of charge, however, cyber criminals can use them to proliferate malware.

 Third party downloaders, freeware download websites, free file hosting websites, Peer-to-Peer (P2P) networks such as eMule, torrent clients and other dubious download sources are often used to present infected files as legitimate.
 People who download and open them, often cause installation of malicious programs.

 Avoid opening attachments or links that are included in irrelevant emails that are received from unknown, suspicious addresses.
 Emails of this type should not be trusted or their contents (web links, attachments) opened.
 Download software from official, trustworthy websites.
 Do not use the tools mentioned above.